wjakob/nanobind/docs/why.rst

   For example, the following function signature annotation creates an overload that should only be called with an ``1``-valued integer literal.
-While the function also includes a runtime check, a static type checker can now ensure that this error condition is not triggered before the code has ever run.
+While the function also includes a runtime check, a static type checker can now ensure that this error condition cannot possibly be triggered by a given piece of code.

   .. code-block:: cpp